NICTA/scoobi/README.md

 Data types
 ----------

-We've seen in many of the examples that it's possible for `DList` objects to be parameterised by normal Scala primitive (*value*) types.
-Not surprisingly, Scoobi supports `DList` objects that are paramertised by any of the Scala primitive types:
+We've seen in many of the examples that it's possible for `DList` objects to be parameterized by normal Scala primitive (*value*) types.
+Not surprisingly, Scoobi supports `DList` objects that are parameterized by any of the Scala primitive types:

 ```scala
   val x: DList[Byte] = ...